alixedi/land/apps/lgvcasestudies.md

       This makes things simple - Install the app, close the rings, pass your LGV Case Studies Test.
     image: ../assets/uploads/rings-2-.jpg
+  - title: 22 Case Studies Covering Real-Life Situations Faced by Lorry & Bus Drivers
+    description: >-
+      We have included 22 case studies with about 40 related questions in each.
+      This will prepare you better for most of the questions you get in the real test.

+      All the case studies are based on real-life (frequent or extraordinary) situations which are presented in accordance with the latest DVSA test format.
+    image: ../assets/uploads/adi-3-1-.jpg
   - title: The Review Section has a handy list of questions that you find tricky
     description: >-
       The day before your real test, would it not be neat if you could revise